debiiyappi/pooputil/README.md

 Instead of just hiding files somewhere, pooputil compresses them, encrypts them using **AES-256-GCM**, derives keys using **Scrypt**, and can optionally overwrite the original file after encryption.

-Whether you're storing backups, documents or just wanna archive stuff safely, pooputil gives you a Python API, CLI and a simple desktop GUI.
+Whether youre storing backups, documents or just wanna archive stuff safely, pooputil gives you a Python API, CLI and a simple desktop GUI.

 > **v0.0.2**
 >